motiv-labs/janus/docs/proxy.md

 Host: service.com
 ```

-Janus would extract the Host header value from the the hostname of the API's `target_url` field, and would send the following request to your upstream service:
+Janus would extract the Host header value from the the hostname of the API's `upstream_url` field, and would send the following request to your upstream service:

 ```http
 GET / HTTP/1.1
 Host: my-api.com
 ```

-However, by explicitly configuring your API with `preserve_host_header=true`:
+However, by explicitly configuring your API with `preserve_host=true`:

 ```json
 {